 To do this, click on WebStart on the MAMP application home screen.
 Then click My Website at the top of the screen.
 If WordPress is installed correctly, you should see the install screen for WordPress (if you chose to do a new install).
 If you want to have a copy of your live site, skip step 12.

 10. Choose English for your language.

-Next it will prompt you to input your database information you created in the previous steps.
+Next, it will prompt you to input the database information you created in the previous steps.
 Type in your database name, then root for the username, and root for the password.
 The hostname is entered by default, as is the database prefix.

 11. WordPress will now go through the installation process.

 Once completed, you’ll have a fully functional local test environment to play with.

 If you want to copy your live site into MAMP, drag your site’s files into the folder you created on your local machine, then import your live site’s database SQL file into the new database you created in step 8.